MicrosoftDocs/cpp-docs/docs/standard-library/algorithm-functions.md

 ### Return value

 Returns *`last`* if the specified range forms a heap or contains one or fewer elements.
-Otherwise, returns an iterator for the first element found that does not satisfy the heap condition.
+Otherwise, returns an iterator for the first element found that doesn't satisfy the heap condition.

 ### Remarks